APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 		- Some Title IX should be be grouped in with Title VI

 ## Reform Doesn't Address Systemic Issues

+- The protest demands went far beyond the conflict in Gaza

+	- The fact that the demands weren't met isn't what's important

+		- Why were the demands so far reaching?

+		- What does that mean for UCLA moving forward?

+			- The motivations behind these demands will continue to drive organizations like UC Divest, CAC, and SJP

 - UCLA wants to address the symptoms---violence/safety/specific incidents of discrimination---but they continue to ignore the deeper issues